cyrus1811/ISL/readme.txt

-This is a project I am working on for Indian Sign Language
+This is a project I am working on for Indian Sign Language.